jakejosh6751/Exploring-Sales-Insights/README.md

 ![result_8](https://github.com/jakejosh6751/Exploring-Sales-Insights/assets/148710647/c879f07a-d83b-452d-8c57-2da7fa1e8119)

 **Insight:**
+- Quarter 1 is the best in terms of total sold quantity.
+Quarter 2 and 4 are comparatively good.
+Inventory and staffing levels should be optimized for these periods.
+- Strategy or product offerings should be looked into for Quarter 3.

 #### 9. **Which channel helped to bring more gross sales in the fiscal year 2021 and the percentage of contribution?**